 If you want to take the guesswork out of what foods your dog can eat, you should try ordering fresh, custom meals for your dog delivered to your door from NomNomNow!
 Click here to get 20% off your first order!

-Do you know any alternate fruits that are actually safe to share with dogs?
+How do you keep grapes and raisins out of your dog’s reach?
+Do you know any alternative fruits that are actually safe to share with dogs?
 Let us know in the comments below!